The Holly Shorts Festival | London 2024

 Anuja | The Human Spirit | Indy Shorts Film Festival (eventive.org)

-My personal favourite is An Angel on Oxford Street.
-An animated short narrated by former Doctor Who star, Christopher Eccleston, scripted by the celebrated writer Geoff Thompson and directed by Paul Shamassian.
-This beautiful film charts the chance encounter between a northerner in London for a job interview and a homeless man living on the streets of city.
-Warned by his mother that he would find Evil in the capital he in fact finds something altogether different.
-The encounter will change the central character’s life forever.
-An Angel on Oxford Street, is a powerful comment on Britain’s current social landscape.
-The Holly Short festival skilfully illustrates how less can often be more.
+My personal favourite is An Angel on Oxford Street, a beautifully animated short narrated by former Doctor Who star Christopher Eccleston, scripted by acclaimed writer Geoff Thompson, and directed by Paul Shammasian.
+The film tells the story of a chance encounter between a northerner visiting London for a job interview and a homeless man living on the city’s streets.
+Warned by his mother that he would find evil in the capital, he instead discovers something entirely unexpected.
+The encounter changes his life forever.
+An Angel on Oxford Street is a poignant commentary on Britain’s current social landscape.

 2 Trailers